mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 In my experience, the best way to evaluate writing candidates is to hire them on a trial basis.
 A lengthy, unpaid screening process drives away top writers who have plenty of options.

 When offering a paid trial, I specifically avoid terms like "probationary period" because it sounds like I'm waiting for the writer to screw up.
-The trial period serves both of us.
-I get to see how the writer produces content for me, and the writer has the opportunity to see what I'm like as a paying client.
+The trial period serves both of us: I get to see how the writer produces content for me, and the writer has the opportunity to see what I'm like as a paying client.

 A paid trial is part of the candidate search.
 Many of your trial hires won't last, so you can hire multiple writers in parallel even if you want only one writer long-term.